LucasHahne/Power_Automate_Extension_-_Scopes_to_copy/README.md

-# Power Automate Browser Extension
+# Power Automate Browser Extension 🚀

+Hey there!
+Welcome to the Power Automate Browser Extension – your friendly companion for building Power Automate flows faster and easier.
+This extension gives you instant access to ready-to-use action templates right from your browser toolbar.
+Just click, copy, and paste into your flows!

+## What's This All About?

-A browser extension that provides quick access to Power Automate script templates and snippets.
-Copy-paste ready JSON configurations for common Power Automate patterns including variables, error handling, and more.
+This extension is a growing collection of Power Automate actions and flow templates that you can grab and use in seconds.
+No more rebuilding the same patterns over and over – we've got you covered with pre-configured JSON templates for common scenarios like variables, error handling, and much more.

-## Features
+## Features ✨

-- 📋 **Quick Copy-Paste**: One-click copying of Power Automate JSON configurations
+- **One-Click Copy**: Instantly copy Power Automate action JSON to your clipboard
-- 🎨 **Organized Categories**: Scripts grouped by type (Variables, Error Handling, Dataverse, Sharepoint)
+- **Organized Categories**: Everything neatly grouped (Variables, Error Handling, Dataverse, SharePoint, and more)
-- 🔄 **Collapsible Lists**: Clean, organized interface with expandable/collapsible sections
+- **Clean Interface**: Collapsible sections keep things tidy and easy to navigate
-- 🎯 **Browser Extension**: Easy access directly from your browser toolbar
+- **Always Accessible**: Right there in your browser toolbar whenever you need it
-- ⚡ **Fast & Lightweight**: Built with React + Vite for optimal performance
+- **Lightning Fast**: Built with React + Vite for a smooth experience

-## Available Script Templates
+## What's Inside?

 ### Variables

-- Boolean variable (Initialize)
-- Integer variable (Initialize)
-- Float variable (Initialize)
-- String variable (Initialize)
-- Object variable (Initialize)
-- Array variable (Initialize)
+- Boolean, Integer, Float, String, Object, and Array variables (all ready to initialize!)

 ### Error Handling

 - Basic Error Handler
-- Basic Error Handler with Email Notification
+- Error Handler with Email Notification
-- Basic Error Handler with Jira Ticket Creation
+- Error Handler with Jira Ticket Creation

-### Coming Soon
+### More Coming Soon!

-- Dataverse operations
-- SharePoint integrations
-- Custom automation workflows
+The library is constantly growing with new actions and templates!

+## How to Use 🎯

+1. **Click the extension icon** in your browser toolbar
+2. **Browse the categories** – Click any category header to expand and see what's available
+3. **Copy what you need** – Click the copy icon (📋) next to any action
+4. **Paste into Power Automate** – The JSON is on your clipboard, ready to go!

+## Want to Add a New Flow Action? 🙌

+This is a community-driven project, and we'd love your contributions!
+If you have a Power Automate action or flow pattern that you think others would find useful, here's how to share it:

+### Step 1: Open a GitHub Issue

+Head over to the [GitHub Issues page](https://github.com/LucasHahne/PowerAutomateBrowserExtension/issues) and create a new issue titled like: **"New Flow Action: [Your Action Name]"**

+### Step 2: Provide the Details

+In your issue, please include:

+1. **Short Description**: What does this action do?
+Keep it simple – think of how you'd explain it to a colleague
+2. **Trigger/Use Case**: When would someone use this?
+What problem does it solve?
+3. **Category**: Which category does it belong to?
+(Variables, Error Handling, Dataverse, SharePoint, Notifications, etc.)
+4. **The JSON**: Attach or paste your Power Automate action JSON

+### Step 3: We'll Review & Add It

+Once you submit the issue, I'll review it to make sure everything works correctly and fits well with the existing templates.
+If it looks good, I'll add it to the extension and credit you in the release notes!

+### What Makes a Good Submission?

+- **Reusable**: The action should be generic enough that others can adapt it to their needs
+- **Well-configured**: Include sensible defaults and clear parameter names
+- **Tested**: Make sure it actually works in Power Automate
+- **Documented**: Your description should help people understand when and how to use it

+Don't worry if you're not sure about something – just open that issue and we'll figure it out together!

-## Tech Stack
+## Tech Stack 🛠️

 - **React 19** - UI framework
 - **TypeScript** - Type safety